 It is optimal that a Beagle gets an hour’s physical activity daily.
 If you can manage it, multiple walks per day are best.
 Make sure your Beagle has a comfortable harness for their daily walks to make them as enjoyable as possible.

 However you give your Beagle active time, it’s necessary that your doggy not be left alone.
 They are pack animals, which means they need other members of their pack (i.e., you and any members of your family) with them.
 Left alone, Beagles can and will act out in ways you’re bound not to like—like tearing up your yard in search of a good scent.
+If you must be alone, you will be well served by getting your Beagle a secure crate to act as a den and safe spot for their anxious tendencies.

 Pugs have lower exercise needs, though they must get adequate exercise.
 This need is essential due to their predisposed ability to become obese quickly.
 To keep your Pug fit, all you need to do is take it on walks around the neighborhood or play around in the backyard.
 We also recommend harness training your Pug.
 Pugs need an adjustable harness for walks, due to their irregular body size.

 Pugs love attention.
 If you direct your attention outside, they are sure to follow.
-Be careful of hot and cold days, though.
+Be careful on hot and cold days, though.
 Extreme temperatures are detrimental to Pugs, particularly hot temperatures where they are prone to overheating.

 Neither breed is easy to train.
-They’re very determined to do things their ways, so be prepared for a lengthy learning curve with either of these dogs.
+They’re very determined to do things their way, so be prepared for a lengthy learning curve with either of these dogs.
 Indeed, Beagles can take up to a year to housetrain properly.
 Crate and obedience training are musts for both breeds.
 If you’re a new pet parent, you may want to consider going for a more-easily trained pup altogether.

 If you are planning on crate training, make sure you purchase a properly sized dog crate.
-The Beagle will grow into a small or medium sized dog, while the Pug will stay small in stature.
+The Beagle will grow into a small or medium-sized dog, while the Pug will stay small in stature.
 This means you should be planning for a crate that’s 30 inches in length for the Beagle, and 24 inches in length for the Pug.

 Of course, if you’re willing and able to train either breed, that’s great.
 You’re going to notice the two diverge in a critical aspect here.
 While they both love food, you’re better off saving food-based rewards for Beagles.